crmpicco/aws-certifications/deployment-provisioning-automation.md

 Mapping - allows you to create custom mappings like Region-AMI

-Transform - allows you to reference code located in S3, e.g Lambda code or reusable snippets of CloudFormation code
+Transform - allows you to reference code located in S3, e.g. Lambda code or reusable snippets of CloudFormation code

 ### Common Errors